XkshaT7678/XkshaT7678.github/index.md

 							<article id="about">
 								<h2 class="major">About</h2>
 								<span class="image "><img src="images/picme.png" width="360" height="360" alt="" /></span>
-								<p>Hey my name is Mike (Or as you all knows me as nandydark), I am born in Toronto, the capital of the province of Ontario, is a major Canadian city along Lake Ontario’s northwestern shore.
+								<p>Hey my name is Akshat (Or as you all knows me as "Akki ThePro"), I am born in Delhi, the capital of the province of India.
 It's a dynamic metropolis with a core of soaring skyscrapers, all dwarfed by the iconic, free-standing CN Tower..</p>
 								<p>Coding and programming is my Passion and My life and i loves it</p>
 								<p></p>
 								<h3 class="major">Why i love to code?</h3>